 Adapting to Restricted Access Areas

 Restricted access areas might present difficulties, yet they can be overcome.
-With meticulous planning and design, timber frame extensions can adapt to challenging site conditions, optimizing the available space.
+With meticulous planning and design, timber frame extensions can adapt to challenging site conditions, optimising the available space.

 Your timber frame extension should be a reflection of your unique style and needs.
 Some ideas to consider for creating a one-of-a-kind space include: